-The focus will be on the seminal 19th Century play 'A Doll's House' by Henrik Ibsen - exploring the repressive nature of 19th century society in relation to both women and men.
+A Doll's House, Tony Harrison & The Kite Runner - Once the introduction is complete the focus will be on the seminal 19th Century play 'A Doll's House' by Henrik Ibsen - exploring the repressive nature of 19th century society in relation to both women and men.
 There is also an exploration of more modern literature through the hugely successful and highly emotional Khaled Hosseini's 'The Kite Runner' exploring the political inequality of Afghanistan in the 20th and early 21st centuries.
 Finally, there is an is an exploration of poetry from the turbulent 1980s by North-Eastern poet Tony Harrison - looking at some very relatable issues from our recent regional past.